 “FR-One fabrics are produced using 100% inherently flame retardant (IFR) polyester yarn.
 The benefit of inherently fire retardant polyester is that it self-distinguishes, meaning it will not contribute to the spread of fire.

 It is important to ensure production of the fabric is completely clean of dirt or oil residue as this will make a fabric flammable.
-FR-One’s mills need to be very clean and methodical in the way they work – as well as Oeko-Tex certified of course.”
+FR-One’s mills need to be very clean and methodical in the way they work – as well as complying with the STANDARD 100 by OEKO-TEX®, of course.”